 Parkinson’s disease is a neurological disease that causes symptoms that affect the body’s movement (motor symptoms), including tremors, rigid muscles and an overall slowdown in movement.
 It primarily affects people who are middle-aged and older.
-Parkinson’s disease affects approximately 700,000 people in the United States and seven to 10 million people worldwide.
+Parkinson’s disease affects approximately 1 million people in the United States and 6 million people worldwide.

 While the underlying cause of Parkinson’s disease in most patients is unknown, we do know that the disease occurs when there is a loss of neurons in the part of the brain that produces dopamine.
 These neurons rely on an enzyme known as aromatic L-amino acid decarboxylase (AADC) to make dopamine from its precursor, levodopa.
 As Parkinson’s disease progresses and more neurons are lost, AADC levels drop, and this limits the brain’s capacity to make dopamine.